Workiva/react_testing_library/doc/migration_guides/expectations.md

 expect(someElementInstance, hasDisplayValue('this is an input value'));
 ```

-The useful matchers for forms (which all behave this way) are:
+The useful matchers for inputs (which all behave this way) are:

 - `isChecked`
 - `isDisabled`